kodecocodes/SC_JoshSteele/Final Projects/Coordinators/README.md

 Want an easy way to record your workouts and the water you consume during them, and store them in HealthKit?
 This sample project lets you do just that, and uses a Coordinator Pattern to handle navigation, HealthKit interaction, and displays of alerts to the user.

 ## Main Topics
-* Each view controller defines a protocol, and contains a delegate object of that type
+* Each view controller defines a protocol, and contains a delegate object of that type.
-* The coordinator adopts those protocols to help deal with navigation and other "heavy lifting" like interaction with HealthKit
+* The coordinator adopts those protocols to help deal with navigation and other "heavy lifting" like interaction with HealthKit.
 * The UIViewControllers are unaware of the rest of the app - they just display what they need to display, and pass on further activity to the coordintor.